Best Kitchen Knives

 Are expensive kitchen knives worth it?

-A quality knife in the $100-150 range like the Wusthof Classic will last decades with proper care, making it far cheaper per year than repeatedly buying budget knives.
-The improvement in edge retention, balance, and comfort is immediately noticeable.
-Above $200, you get diminishing returns for home use.
+A quality knife in the $100-150 range, like the Wusthof Classic, will last decades with proper care.
+That makes it way cheaper per year than buying budget knives every couple of years.
+The improvement in edge retention, balance, and comfort is noticeable from the first cut.
+Above $200, you're hitting diminishing returns for home use.

 What other knives do I need besides a chef's knife?

-After a chef's knife, add a paring knife (3-4 inches) for detail work and a serrated bread knife for crusty loaves and tomatoes.
-These three knives cover virtually every kitchen task.
-A utility knife (5-6 inches) is a nice addition but not essential.
+A paring knife (3-4 inches) for detail work and a serrated bread knife for crusty loaves and tomatoes.
+Those three cover virtually every kitchen task.
+A utility knife (5-6 inches) is nice to have but honestly not essential.